MuhtasimTanmoy/notebook/Concepts/Encoding.md

 - To avoid all zeros - UTF 8
 - It does not make sense to have a string without knowing what encoding it uses
 - UTF-8 or ASCII or ISO 8859-1 (Latin 1) or Windows 1252
+- UTF-8 and UTF-16 are methods to encode Unicode strings to byte sequences.
+- Base64 is a method to encode a byte sequence to a string.
+- Not every byte sequence represents an Unicode string encoded in UTF-8 or UTF-16.
+- Not every Unicode string represents a byte sequence encoded in Base64.

+- One is character encoding - UTF8
+    - Then then encoded character is base64 encoded

 ## Reference
 - https://stackoverflow.com/questions/201479/what-is-base-64-encoding-used-for